 Following the interviews, the finalist determined by the Judging Panel to have produced the best written and personal response will be awarded the Major Prize.

 Notification will be given to the Scholarship Winner as soon as practicable after the conclusion of the judging.

 - Sally Auld, Chief Investment Officer, JBWere

 - Belinda McGuinness, Executive Director, Group Integrity Officer, Macquarie Group

-Below is a recording of the recent WiBF webinar The Step-up: Accelerating your Leadership with past scholarship winners Michelle Erdosi, Bank of Queensland, Deborah Beeck, ANZ and Katrina Francis, Toyota Finance Australia on how they accelerated their leadership with the Turks WiBF Leadership Scholarship.
+Below is a recording of a WiBF webinar The Step-up: Accelerating your Leadership with past scholarship winners Michelle Erdosi, Bank of Queensland, Deborah Beeck, ANZ and Katrina Francis, Toyota Finance Australia on how they accelerated their leadership with the Turks WiBF Leadership Scholarship.